What is Budget Deficit?

 #4 – Combinations of the above Factors:

 Excessive government spending may not happen due to one particular reason.
 It may happen that the combinations of all the factors become responsible for the deficit in a country.
-The government should make effort to keep the expenses low and create more avenues to gather more revenues.
+The government should make an effort to keep the expenses low and create more avenues to gather more revenues.

 Is Government Budget Deficit Bad?